 - Bleeding or discharge from ear/nose

 This information is for educational purposes.
-The Mountain Sage Community School Health Technicians do not diagnose medical conditions.
+The Mountain Sage Community School Health Technician does not diagnose medical conditions.
 Please consult with your primary health care provider for questions about diagnosis, treatment or concerns.
 Our goal is to promote healthy environments for all students and staff.
 Thank you for your cooperation.